 The reverend ultimately won and a small hole where the devil supposedly flew up through the ceiling is still on display in the house (Northend 7-8.)

 Capen continued to serve as Topsfield’s minister for forty years until he died in 1725.
+He left the house to his son, Nathaniel, and left other land he had purchased to his other son John.

 On October 9, 1960, the house was designated a National Historic Landmark.
 On October 15, 1966, the house was added to the National Register of Historic Places and, on June 7, 1976, it was designated a U.S. Historic District Contributing Property.